fstark/blog/content/blog/wozdle/wozdle.md

 * When the user picks a word, we convert it to a number and scan the vocabulary list until we find it, or the end.
 This enables us to validate if a word is in the vocabulary or not

+We're not looking at the assembly this time,